coalaroot/Pytorch-challenge-side-project/README.md

 ### File Description
 - main.py
+    - Entry point of the application for detecting sign language gesture
+- collect_data.py
-    - Entry point of the application
+    - Entry point of the application for creating new sign language data

 ### Setup
 Run the following command to install all required python packages